mdlincoln/clipr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘tools’
       All declared Imports should be used.
     ```

+# rosr

+Version: 0.0.6

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespaces in Imports field not imported from:
+      ‘bookdown’ ‘rstudioapi’ ‘tinytex’
+      All declared Imports should be used.
+    ```